AaltoSciComp/scicomp-docs/rse/become-a-rse.rst

 ------------------------

-1. **Research practices:** Research is its own special thing, with special ways of working.
+1. **Research practices:** Research is its own special thing, with special ways of working (this includes data management and open science).
 Research experience helps you connect to our target audience and know what works and doesn't.

-2. **Programming and software development:**  While we also need specialties in data and scientific computing, the programming and general development and project management practices are important.
+2. **Programming and software development:** Programming and general development and project management practices are important - but we must keep in mind the relatively small-scale nature of our projects.
+Basics are useful, enterprise-grade usually isn't.

 3. **Open-source/open-project knowledge:** We emphasize making
-   research results reusable, and open source practices are a key to that.
+   research results reusable, and open source practices are a key way to do that.

 A person coming from a research background will be probably be good at (1) but likely need to improve more in (2).
 Someone coming from an industry